cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/support/faqs.md

 # Smart Contract Related

-## What is the difference between ccProfile ProfileNFT?
+## What is the difference between CyberProfile ProfileNFT?

-The ccProfile is CyberConnect's general deployment of the ProfileNFT in its own namespace.
+The CyberProfile is CyberConnect's general deployment of the ProfileNFT in its own namespace.
 It is currently the only namespace supported, but the CyberContracts enable adding additional namespaces in the future.

-## How can I mint a ccProfile NFT?
+## How can I mint a CyberProfile NFT?

 Go to https://cc.me/mint or interact with our smart contract directly.

-## Is minting a ccProfile NFT free?
+## Is minting a CyberProfile NFT free?

-The cost of minting ccProfiles is based on the handle length:
+The cost of minting CyberProfiles is based on the handle length:

 | Handle Length | BNB     |
 | ------------- | ------- |